Publisher growth tactics for election season | WEBINAR

 Paywalls are an increasingly important part of monetization strategies in digital publishing, with a subscription business providing a consistent and stable income.

-However, one important thing to consider before implementing a paywall strategy is the effect that restricting content may have on the effectiveness of a publisher’s ad inventory.
+However, one crucial thing to consider before implementing a paywall strategy is the effect restricting content may have on the effectiveness of a publisher’s ad inventory.
 For example, websites that install a paywall can see a reduction of up to 30% in daily traffic and up to 10-55% overall loss in page views.

-As 2022 came to a close, the digital publishing landscape was something a mixed bag.
+As 2022 came to a close, the digital publishing landscape was a mixed bag.
 On one hand, the number of people subscribing to more than one publication in richer countries was on the rise.
 On the other hand, increasing living costs saw more people canceling their subscriptions.
 In addition, more people than ever were actively avoiding news.

 Publishers need to weigh up carefully when and how to implement paywalls, and even decide whether such a solution aligns with their content strategies.
-Once the decision to diversify revenue streams has been made, however, then selecting the right solutions provider is the next hurdle.
+Once the decision to diversify revenue streams has been made, however, selecting the right solutions provider is the next hurdle.

 The above list should have provided interested publishers with the information they need to make the right decision for their business.